-LOCKS configuration parameter (Administrator's Reference)
+LOCKS configuration parameter

 The RESIDENT configuration parameter and memory utilization

 The RESIDENT configuration parameter specifies whether shared-memory residency is enforced for the resident portion of database server shared memory.
 This configuration parameter works only on computers that support forced residency.